Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 The data preprocessing step applies simple parallelized image manipulations to prepare an observation for further analysis.
 Both \acrshort{dhm} and \acrshort{flfm} data are resized from dimensions of $2048\times2048$ to $1024\times1024$ pixels, which reduces the compute and memory costs of the downstream particle identification and tracking algorithms.
 The resizing process is parallelizable, and can be configured for even lower resolutions at some cost to particle tracking precision.

 The data validation step has two goals: 1) summarize the entire observation to provide contextual information to science teams and 2) execute quality checks to identify potential problems with the instrument or science data.
-For example, the \acrshort{mhi} provides a quickly-interpretable image to understand the quantity and movement characteristics of all particles in an observation.
+For example, \ed{each \acrfull{mhi} in Figure \ref{fig:mhi_examples}} provides a quickly-interpretable image to understand the quantity and movement characteristics of all particles in an observation.
 A full list of validation products is described in Table \ref{tab:validation}.
-Many products were developed in direct response to science needs or data problems encountered during the development of \acrshort{owls}.
-The pixel intensity, pixel difference, and density time series products ensure that observation frames have stable characteristics through time.
-For example, large pixel differences between frames can indicate instrument vibration, which will negatively affect particle tracking.
+Many products were developed in direct response to science needs or data problems encountered during the development of \acrshort{owls}. \ed{For example, the pixel intensity and pixel difference time series products} ensure that observation frames have stable characteristics through time. \ed{Large} pixel differences between frames can indicate instrument vibration, which will negatively affect particle tracking.
 The previously described \acrshort{dqe} aggregates these pass/fail checks through a weighted summation.